MusicalNinjaDad/gpiozero/docs/compat.rst

 .. currentmodule:: gpiozero

+We aim to ensure that gpiozero will run on all versions of python included in releases of debian which are under full support from debian.org.
+At the moment this means 3.7 (buster), 3.9 (bullseye) & 3.11 (bookworm).
+We will make a reasonable best effort not to break compatibility with older python 3.x versions and to provide support for higher versions not bundled in the latest stable debian release.

 GPIO Zero 2.x is a new major version and thus backwards incompatible changes can be expected.
 We have attempted to keep these as minimal as reasonably possible while taking advantage of the opportunity to clean up things.
 This